vasser/rotten-deps/README.md

 ### Options

 - `--long`: Output a detailed list of outdated packages.
+This option will be ignored if used with `--json`.
 - `--json`: Output in JSON format to the results can be parsed.
+Takes precenence over `--long` if used simultaneously.
 - `--verbose`: Enable verbose output for debugging purposes.

 Example: